 - 1. Open the customer page. - 2.
 Click the Transfer tickets link in the context menu of the customer. - 3.
-Select the customer who should receive the tickets using the Autocomplete Search. - The checkbox Transfer only open tickets determines if you transfer only open tickets (checkbox selected) or both open and closed tickets (checkbox not selected).
-Select the checkbox if you want to deactivate the customer afterwards.
-Leave it unchecked if you want to delete the customer, as you have to move all tickets in this case. - 4.
-Click Transfer data and continue.
+Select the customer who should receive the tickets using the Autocomplete Search.

+4. Click Transfer data and continue.
 The new customer will replace the previous customer in the tickets of the selected state (open / open and closed).
 This applies both to tickets where the customer is the main customer and to tickets where the customer is an additional customer.

-Figure 93: Transferring tickets to another customer
+Figure 95: Transferring tickets to another customer